arangodb/docs/3.5/smart-joins.md

      11   GatherNode                COOR  2000         - GATHER
       6   ReturnNode                COOR  2000         - RETURN doc1

+{% hint 'tip' %}
-Please note that the above examples all used two collections only.
+All above examples used two collections only.
 Smart joins will also work when joining more than two collections which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
+{% endhint %}

 Smart joins using smartJoinAttribute
 ------------------------------------